jelares/finance-database/README.md

 #### To Run:
 Requires python 3.8.1
+DB Browser for SQLite recommended to read the database
 Create a virtual environment in the finance-database directory and run:

     pip install -r requirements.txt